garranhado/SwiftUIvsMVVM/README.md

 # Stop using MVVM for SwiftUI

 Don’t over-engineering!
-No suggested architecture for SwiftUI, just MVC without the C. On SwiftUI you get extra (or wrong) work and complexity for no benefits.
-Don’t fight the system.
+No suggested architecture for SwiftUI, just MVC without the C.

 *Declarative UI does not require MVVM.
 We are now in an era where declarative UI is commonplace in iOS development.*